mdolab/pygeo/paper/paper.md

 pyGeo's interface for design variables and constraints is independent of which solvers are accessing the geometry.
 This means that pyGeo geometries can interact with different types of solvers, such as structures and aerodynamics, in the same way.
-This also allows direct comparison of the behavior or performance of two different solvers within the same discipline using the same geometric parameterization for each, such as two different flow solvers [@Adler2022c].
+This also allows direct comparison of the behavior or performance of two different solvers within the same discipline using the same geometry parameterization for each, such as two different flow solvers [@Adler2022c].

 ## Geometry Parameterization with pyGeo